-Slimy and mottled sculpins (Cottus cognatus (Lota lota), and C. bairdi), burbot round (Prosopium cylindraceum) were the most common fish found on the intake and discharge.
+Slimy and mottled sculpins (Cottus cognatus and C. bairdi), burbot (Lota lota), and round whitefish (Prosopium cylindraceum) were the most common fish found on the intake and discharge.
 The former two appeared to be year-round residents in and about the rock substrate.
-Other fishes that were less frequently captured or observed on the spawning area were brown trout (Salmo trutta), coho salmon (Oncorhynchus kisutch), splake (Salvelinus fontinalis x namaycush), white sucker (Catostomus commersoni), rock bass (Ambloplites rupestris), bullhead (Ictalurus sp.), yellow perch (Perca flavescens), and smallmouth bass (Micropterus dolomieui).
+Other fishes that were less frequently captured or observed on the spawning area were brown trout (Salmo trutta), coho salmon (Oncorhynchus kisutch), splake (Salvelinus fontinalis x namaycush), white sucker (Catostomus commersoni), rock S. bass (Ambloplites rupestris), bullhead (Ictalurus sp.), (Perca flavescens), and smallmouth bass vellow perch (Micropterus dolomieui).